Paint companies foray into manufacturing hand sanitisers

 Paint companies foray into manufacturing hand sanitisers1 min read .
-Updated: 17 May 2020, 09:12 AM IST
+17 May 2020

 - Berger Paints said it has plans to sell sanitisers